Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4 (1)

 A. proximal convoluted tubule, where cells have many flagella.

-B. distal convoluted tubule, where cells have many microvilli.
+B. proximal convoluted tubule, where cells have many microvilli.

-C. proximal convoluted tubule, where cells have many microvilli.
+C. distal convoluted tubule, where cells have many microvilli.

 D. distal convoluted tubule, where cells have many flagella.